Psychiatric Service Dog Registration

 Yes, under the DOT’s rules, airlines must recognize and accommodate psychiatric service dogs.
-PSDs are allowed to accompany their handlers in the plane cabin, as long as they can fit in the passenger foot space.
-Airlines have different requirements and procedures for accepting PSDs, so it’s best to check with your airline before booking a trip to see what their policies are.
+PSDs are allowed to accompany their handlers in the plane cabin as long as they can fit in the passenger foot space.
+Airlines have different requirements and procedures for accepting PSDs, so it’s best to check with your airline before booking a trip to see their policies.
 Keep in mind that the DOT’s rules are different from the ADA in that they allow airlines to ask for documented proof that an animal is a psychiatric service dog.

-The ADA does not mandate any of these items in order for a service dog handler to be accommodated in a public venue and they do not, by themselves, confer legal service animal status.
+The ADA does not mandate any of these items for a service dog handler to be accommodated in a public venue.
+They do not, by themselves, confer legal service animal status.
 These accessories are instead frequently used by psychiatric service dog owners to help signal to members of the public that their service dog is on duty.
 PSD owners may be particularly sensitive about intrusive inquiries from the public because their disability is not readily apparent.

 These tools can help PSD owners maintain their privacy and dissuade people from making uninvited and inappropriate inquiries about their mental health or the validity of their psychiatric service animal.
 They can also help ward off strangers and children who try to approach psychiatric service animals without realizing that it is inappropriate to do so while they are working.
 Many PSD handlers suffer from anxiety and phobias, so they are especially wary of strangers interacting with their PSD when in public.

-PSD handlers should be aware however that no one can mandate these documents and accessories as a condition to accommodating their psychiatric service dog.
-These accessories merely play a helpful role in distinguishing their PSD needed for specific health reasons from a normal pet.
+However, PSD handlers should be aware that no one can mandate these documents and accessories as a condition to accommodate their psychiatric service dog.
+These accessories merely play a helpful role in distinguishing the PSD needed for specific health reasons from a normal pet.
 Remember, a legitimate PSD owner without these accessories is still fully protected under the ADA.

-Psychiatric service dog are employed to help with a wide variety of tasks.
-They assist people suffering from debilitating psychiatric conditions such as depression, PTSD, anxiety disorders and phobias.
+Psychiatric service dogs are employed to help with a wide variety of tasks.
+They assist people suffering from debilitating psychiatric conditions such as depression, PTSD, anxiety disorders, and phobias.
 Psychiatric service dogs also help people with autism.